 These tricky labels also use catchy marketing phrases like “Fast Absorption” and “Energizing Formula".
 The label isn't lying really, but it is not completely truthful either.

 Let’s Dive into B12 as an Example

-So, popular Vitamin B12 is uniformly recognized as the “energy” vitamin as it is necessary for our bodies to create ATP - the energy our cells use to function.
-If you see B12 you think "energy," but it’s not that simple.
+Popular Vitamin B12 is uniformly recognized as the “energy” vitamin as it is necessary for our bodies to create ATP—the energy our cells use to function.
+If you see B12 you think "energy", but it’s not that simple.

 When you see something that says it has Vitamin B12 in it, you have to look at what kind of vitamin B12.
 There can be healthy and helpful B12 vitamins and ones that can tax your body.

 We know that on Label A, we are getting so little insight into where the B12 comes from, you will want to put that one right back on the shelf.
 Let’s take a look at Brand Label B. Now this looks better, it is listing the vitamin B12 as Cyanocobalamin.

 Now here is where it gets even more complicated, and you wish you paid a little more attention in your chemistry classes.
 But we'll break it all down.

 Let’s just quickly get into some big, sciency words.